ramgarg102/License-Plate-Detection-and-Recognition/README.md

 # License-Plate-Detection-and-Recognition
-A license plate detector and recognizer.
+License plate detector and recognizer using yolov4 and tesseract.